Hornbill-Docs/esp-config/esp-config/customize/customer-portal/configure-customer-portal.md

   * **Logo**: Add your company logo to the top banner of the Customer Portal.
 This field needs to contain a secure URL (https) to the image, which must be either a .png or .jpg.
   * **Logo Height**: Adjust the height of your logo for a perfect fit in the top banner.
   * **Home Page Image**: Using a URL, include a Home Page image.
 This URL must be public facing in order for external contacts to see this image.
 This field needs to contain a secure URL (https) to the image, which must be either a .png or .jpg.
 For best fit, the size of the image should be around 1024 x 768.
-  * **Home Page Image background color**: Can be used in either in place of an image or the background for a transparent image.
+  * **Home Page Image background color**: Can be used either in place of an image or as the background for a transparent image.
   * **Header color**: The color of the top navigation bar.
   * **Second Head color**: The color of the space between the navigation bar and the Home Page Image.
   * **Navbar Text color**: Text color for any text that appears in the top navigation bar.